Leasehold alterations

 Asbestos

-Your changes might impact an area of the building with asbestos.
-For instance, if you add sound insulation, you could disturb your property or need to enter the council's reserved area (with our permission).
+Sometimes, the alterations leaseholders carry out may impact an area of the building with asbestos.
+For instance, if you add sound insulation, you could disturb your property or need to enter the Council's reserved area (with our prior permission).

-After getting landlord consent, you must hire a contractor to do the work and/or remove the asbestos.
+After getting our consent, you must hire a certified contractor to do the work and/or safely remove the asbestos.

 Fees